magomimmo/modern-cljs/doc/second-edition/tutorial-08.md

 ## Stop IFDE and add hiccups

-We can't use the IFDE to require a new lib that is not already listed in the `:dependencies` section of the `build.boot` file.
-So, to go on with the next step you need to stop any `boot` related process and add `hiccups` lib into the `build.boot` before starting IFDE again.
+Even if we could add a new dependencies to IFDE while it's running, as soon as we stop it that dependencies is gone.
+So, to go on with the next step, stop any `boot` related process and add `hiccups` lib into the `build.boot` before starting IFDE again.

 ```clj
 (set-env!